Flower Shop Owner Traces Her Passion to Time Spent With Her Grandfather, Marc Chagall

-Bella Meyer traces her love of flowers to time she spent with her grandfather, Marc Chagall.
-Now as the owner of a Manhattan shop, Fleurs Bella, Meyer is creating her own art with blossoms as her medium.
+As the owner of a Manhattan store, Fleurs Bella, Bella Meyer is creating her own art with blossoms as her medium

 Bella Meyer, the owner of Fleurs Bella, an elegant flower shop near New York’s Union Square, calls the flower the true miracle.
 “To discover its essence—opening, life, death—is to experience an unimaginable mystery,” she says.
 Meyer traces her love of blossoms to her childhood and to time spent in the company of her grandfather, Marc Chagall.
 The artist is best known for his depictions of the shtetl—shabby houses, sad-eyed musicians, and melancholy goats—but, according to his granddaughter, he loved flowers, and he took great pleasure in capturing them in his art.